krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/assembly-4.py.md

-# assembly: put the wrench around the peg
+# assembly: grab the wrench and wrap it around the peg
-# def assembly(robot):
+def assembly(robot):
     # Steps:
     #  1. Put gripper above wrench
-    # 2. Drop gripper around wrench
+    #  2. Grab wrench with gripper
-    # 3. Close gripper around wrench
-    # 4. Put gripper above peg
+    #  3. Put gripper above peg
-    # 5. Move gripper down and around peg
-    # 6. Slide wrench onto peg
+    #  4. Drop wrench around peg and close gripper
-    # First, put the gripper roughly above the wrench.
+    # First, put the gripper above the wrench.
-    if check("the robot's gripper is not above the wrench"): robot.place("gripper above wrench")
+    if check("the robot's gripper is not vertically aligned with the wrench"): robot.put("gripper above wrench")
-    # If the gripper isn't around the wrench, put it around the wrench.
+    # If the wrench becomes left of the gripper, go back to putting the gripper
-    if check("the robot's gripper is not around wrench and the robot's gripper is open"): robot.drop("gripper around wrench")
-    # If the gripper is near the wrench and open, maybe we can grab it by closing
-    # the gripper.
+    # above the wrench.
-    if check("the robot's gripper is near wrench and the robot's gripper is open"): robot.close("gripper around wrench")
-    # We closed the gripper, and the wrench is still near the gripper, so maybe we
+    # Because the wrench is a long object, check if the gripper is lined up with it
-    # grabbed it.
+    # from the front instead of around it.
-    # Now put the gripper roughly above the peg.
-    if check("the robot's gripper is above wrench and the robot's gripper is closed and the robot's gripper is not above peg"): robot.place("gripper above peg")
+    if check("wrench is not left of the robot's gripper and wrench is not forward aligned with the robot's gripper"): robot.grab("wrench")
-    # Move the gripper down and around the peg.
+    # Once we have the wrench, we can put the gripper above the peg.
-    if check("the robot's gripper is above peg and the robot's gripper is closed and the robot's gripper is not around peg"): robot.put("gripper around peg")
+    if check("the robot's gripper is not above the peg"): robot.put("gripper above peg")
+    # If the gripper isn't around the peg, put the gripper around the peg.
-    # Slide the wrench onto the peg.
+    # We'll wrap the wrench around the peg at the same time we drop it around the
+    # peg.
-    if check("the robot's gripper is around peg and the robot's gripper is closed"): robot.slide("wrench onto peg")
+    if check("the robot's gripper is not around peg and the robot's gripper is open"): robot.drop("gripper and wrench around peg")